 Until things change, Delta-8-THC may not be accessible in the state.

-Here’s how Montana Delta-8-THC laws break down:
+Here’s how Delta-8 Montana laws break down:

 Disclaimer: We’re always working to stay informed on the latest Delta-8 laws and research.
 However, state laws are subject to change and we advise that you do your own research to verify the information you find in this article.
 This is not intended as legal advice.